adamdjbrett/nabpr/_posts/2017-02-27-nabpr-executive-committee-statement.md

 ---
 [<img class="size-full wp-image-225 alignleft" src="/wp-content/uploads/2016/08/customLogo.jpg" alt="National Association of Baptist Professors of Religion (NABPR) Logo" width="85" height="100" />](/wp-content/uploads/2016/08/customLogo.jpg)

-<span data-term="goog_1002334373">February 27, 2017</span>

-From the undersigned members of the Executive Committee of the <a href="http://nabpr.org/" data-saferedirecturl="https://www.google.com/url?hl=en&q=http://nabpr.org/&source=gmail&ust=1488317056282000&usg=AFQjCNGnIzfnNC48EK6Eic_Wy1-fqY7QmQ">National Association of Baptist Professors of Religion</a>:
+February 27, 2017 From the undersigned members of the Executive Committee of the [National Association of Baptist Professors of Religion](/):

 As scholars who are committed to studying and understanding texts, religious groups and faith commitments, which take many forms, it seems worthy and right to respond to recent actions, which have such important implications for religion and the study of religion.
 We believe it is crucial to be on record stating our concern and opposition to actions taken recently by executive orders from the office of the president of the United States of America, Donald J. Trump.
 We express our concern and urge membership of the NABPR to consider the following statements offered by the American Academy of Religion and the Society for Biblical Literature.
 These statements demonstrate the seriousness of the recent restrictions and exclusion of people from visiting, living or traveling in the U.S. based on their religious commitments.